sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/02_basic_data_types.md

 This shows whether a variable was allocated on the **stack** or **heap** by the Go compiler.

----

-## 📌 Final Thoughts
+### Notes

 - Memory must be deallocated when no longer needed
 - Stack = automatic deallocation; Heap = manual (in some languages)
 - Go simplifies this with **garbage collection**, but understanding memory layout helps with performance and debugging

+---

 ## Go Memory Management: Garbage Collection

-## 🗑️ What is Garbage Collection?

-**Garbage collection (GC)** is the process of automatically identifying and **deallocating memory** that is no longer in use.
+> **Garbage collection (GC)** is the process of automatically identifying and **deallocating memory** that is no longer in use.

-In programming, it’s often hard to determine when a variable is truly unused.
+> In programming, it’s often hard to determine when a variable is truly unused.
 Especially when pointers are involved, deallocation becomes complex and error-prone.

----

-## 📌 Problem with Manual Deallocation
+### Problem with Manual Deallocation

 ```go
 func foo() *int {